shajal-kumer/gsap-animation/README.md

 ## Optimization

-I refacotr Javascript Scroll Animation Tutorial | GSAP and ScrollMagic Tutorial by deved from GSAP v2 to GSAP V3
+I refactor Javascript Scroll Animation Tutorial | GSAP and ScrollMagic by deved from GSAP v2 to GSAP V3

 ## 🚀 About Me